An Easy Guide to Understanding Chronic Pain

 Those who experience chronic pain may be at increased risk of misusing alcohol or prescription pain medication in efforts to mask physical and emotional pain.
 Sufferers may have difficulty proving the existence of chronic pain because there may be no physical evidence to accompany the condition.

 Was your chronic pain caused by someone else’s negligence or carelessness – such as a drunk driving accident or slip and fall in a commercial building?
 Have your Long Term Disability benefits for chronic pain been denied?
-The Preszler Law firm helps injured victims and insurance claimants fight for the compensation they are owed.
+The team at Preszler Injury Lawyers is committed to helping our clients, including injured victims and insurance claimants, receive the compensation they are owed.
 Call 1-800-JUSTICE® or complete our online contact form to schedule a free case evaluation.